6 Best Stock Market Books

 Get Rich with Dividends

 The Institute for Financial Literacy named Get Rich with Dividends the Book of the Year in 2016.
+So it’s no surprise that it’s one of the best investment books out there.
 The book is published in more than three languages.
-The book focuses on setting up a portfolio of great companies.
+It focuses on setting up a portfolio of great companies.
 They then pay you a growing stream of dividends.

 Written for both beginner and more experienced investors, this stock market book shows why a portfolio of dividend-growth stocks will outperform the market, provide more income each year and help you compound your wealth.

 Favorite Chapter: Chapter 8 covers the 10-11-12 system.
 It’s used to generate increasing amounts of income each year.
 It’s one of the top wealth building techniques available in the stock market.

 Dividends are a great way to compound your wealth.
 If you’re interested in seeing how your portfolio can grow, check out our investment calculator.
 With this free resource, you can find out how long it’ll take to double your investments.
 You can also use it to determine a better path to retirement.